Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 - [Set up Azure billin](../billing/set-up-billing-for-your-account-vs.md)

-## Security

-From a Security page or dialog, you can set permissions for a user or group.
-Permissions are managed at the object, project, and account level.
-To learn more, see [About permissions and groups](../security/about-permissions.md).

-To manage collection-level permissions, see [Add administrators, set permissions at the project-level or project collection-level](../security/set-project-collection-level-permissions.md?toc=/vsts/security/toc.json&bc=/vsts/security/breadcrumb/toc.json).

 ### Users
 From the account-level **Users** page, you can export the set of users and their access levels.
 You can also perform the following tasks:
 - [Add users to your account or team project](../accounts/add-account-users-from-user-hub.md)